jopaik/network_demos/netbox/README.md

 Add the API Token to Netbox inventory source to sync with Netbox as a dynamic inventory

 ### Step 5 - Review the Netbox Inventory on AAP
+You will notice several devices from the Netbox Sandbox.
+Search for the host rtr1 from RHDP.

 ### Step 6 - Launch the Network-Netbox-Facts job-template
 Launch the Network-Netbox-Facts job-template to demonstrate using the Inventory for rtr1